 MTCC 573 is rather unusual among condominium corporations in Toronto in that both the repair and maintenance of exterior Unit windows (both glass and frames) is the responsibility of owners not the Corporation.
 In 2005, in order to clarify this matter, the Board sought a legal opinion and the summary of it is available through the link below.

 In late 2016 and early 2017 the Board discussed windows with our current lawyers, Lash Condo Law.
-The Windows 2017 document available below, which was sent to all owners in January 2017, outlines the issues involved and the decisions that were reached.
-The document was revised in 2018, following the 2017 Reserve Fund Study, as this Study estimated that window replacement will now be necessary one year later (in 2027/2028).
-The date may change following subsequent Studies and actual experience.
+The Windows 2017 document (2018 update available below) was sent to all owners, it outlines the issues involved and the decisions that were reached.
+(The document was revised in 2018, following the 2017 Reserve Fund Study, as this Study estimated that window replacement will now be necessary one year later (in 2027/2028).
+The date of frame replacement may change again following subsequent Reserve Fund Studies and actual experience.)

 Workplace violence, harassment and discrimination policy.